Tracy E. Perkins

 Tracy E. Perkins (born 1971) is a Sergeant First Class (reduced in rank by court martial to Staff Sergeant) in the U.S. Army.

 On 3 January 2004, he forced, at gunpoint, civilian plumbers Zaidoun Hassoun and Marwan Fadel to leap from a road bridge in Samarra, Iraq, into the waters of the River Tigris below.
 The cousins Hassoun and Fadel had been caught by a U.S. checkpoint after curfew.
 Fadel managed to reach the riverbank, but claims that he saw Hassoun drown and that the family later retrieved and buried the body.
+Perkins accused of pushing another Iraqi civilian off a different bridge into the Tigris near Balad, Iraq, in December 2003.

-The battalion commander of the four soldiers, Lt.
-Col. Nathan Sassaman, was reprimanded for impeding investigators.
+At least four senior officers, including the battalion commander of the four soldiers, Lt.
+Col. Nathan Sassaman, were reprimanded for impeding investigators.
 On 8 January 2005, a military court in Fort Hood, Texas, U.S., acquitted Perkins of involuntary manslaughter but convicted him of aggravated assault and obstruction of justice.
 He received a prison term of six months and a reduction in rank.
+Also charged were Lt.
+Jack M. Saville, Sgt.
+Reggie Martinez, and Spec.
+Terry Bowman.
+Saville pleaded guilty to assault and dereliction of duty.
+He was sentenced to 45 days in jail and ordered to forfeit $12,000 in pay.
+Involuntary manslaughter charges against Martinez, and assault charges against Bowman, were later dropped.